 In some cases, the swap ratio can be a complex calculation involving multiple variables, such as the number of shares outstanding, the exchange ratio, and the type of financial instrument being swapped.
 However, the end goal is always the same: to provide a fair and transparent exchange of value between the parties involved.

-Additional reading: Which Company Has the Least Efficient Sg&a Sales Ratio?
+You might enjoy: Which Company Has the Least Efficient Sg&a Sales Ratio?

 What is Swap Ratio